 Can you applique with a regular sewing machine?

 Yes you can!
-I have used machine applique techniques on hand stitched projects.
+I love using machine applique techniques!

-Basically what you do is stitch around the edges with your sewing machine, then quilt as you go by stitching over the outline stitches of your machine.
+Basically what you do is stitch around the edges of the applique with your sewing machine.

 Can you applique with an embroidery machine?